 You are not supposed to wear an emerald for an engagement ring.
 Compared to a diamond, the stone is soft, can scratch easily and get beat up with everyday wear.
 But the Duke of Windsor didn’t care.
 He proposed to the American socialite Wallis Simpson with a beautiful emerald ring.
-In celebration of the couple’s wedding, 80-years ago this week, on June 3, 1937 to be exact, here is a look back at that rebellious ring.
+In celebration of the couple’s wedding, 80-years ago this week, on June 3, 1937 to be exact, here is a look back at that rebellious jewel.

 “We are ours now 27 X 36” was the message King Edward VIII had engraved on the interior of the classic platinum engagement ring set with a dazzling 19.77-carat rectangular emerald flanked by diamond baguettes.
 Jacques Cartier, who ran the London branch of the famous French firm told the English writer Marie Belloc Lowndes that the gem was one of two stones cut from an emerald as large as a bird’s egg that once belonged to a Grand Mogul.